 Blot excess liquid from immediate spills with a clean, white cloth or a paper towel to prevent colour transfer.
 Make sure not to rub the surface to prevent the spread of the stain.
 For faux leather and genuine leather dining chairs, you can simply wipe the stains with a clean cloth.

 If the chair cover is removable and machine washable, use mild soap and a mild wash cycle to preserve the quality of the fabric while tackling the dirt.
 Choose cold or lukewarm water instead of hot water to prevent the fabric from shrinking.

 If the dining chair cover is not removable, you can spot clean the stains with vinegar, water, and a mild soap solution.
 These solutions are ideal for ketchup, or sauces, as well as pet odours.

 For oily stains, sprinkle cornstarch directly on the affected area and let it sit for 15 minutes before wiping with a damp cloth.
-In case of blood stains, use hydrogen peroxide to treat the stain.
-Remember not to use hot water as it can further bind the pigment into the fabric.
+In the case of blood stains, use hydrogen peroxide to treat the stain.
+Remember not to use hot water, as it can further bind the pigment into the fabric.